-In compliance with requirements of Section 401 of the Clean Water Act, the Vicksburg District requests water quality certification (WQC) for General Permit 30 from Arkansas Department of Energy and Environment, Division of Environmental Quality.
+In compliance with requirements of Section 401 of the Clean Water Act, water quality certification (WQC) from the Arkansas Department of Energy and Environment, Division of Environmental Quality, Office of Water Quality (DEQ) has been obtained stating that the work authorized by the General Permit will not violate applicable provisions of Sections 301, 302, 306, and 307 of the Clean Water Act.
+A copy of the Arkansas DEQ WQC is attached (enclosure 2).

-Authorization to conduct work under this General Permit would not negate the responsibility of the applicant to obtain other Federal, State or local authorizations or permits required by law for the proposed activity.
+Authorization to conduct work under this General Permit does not negate the responsibility of the applicant to obtain other Federal, State or local authorizations or permits required by law for the proposed activity.